 A Complete Financial History of the United States

 Most investors base their decisions only on their life experience.
 By limiting their field of vision, they often overlook powerful, enduring currents that shape financial systems, economies, and securities markets.
 Investing in U.S. Financial History fills this void by providing a comprehensive financial history of the United States.
 The book begins in 1790 with Alexander Hamilton's innovative financial programs and ends in 2023 with the Federal Reserve's ongoing battle with inflation.
-Investing in U.S. Financial History provides essential education and actionable insights for practicing and aspiring investment professionals.
-A small sample of questions that this book addresses are:

 Why is it critical to establish and maintain a nation's credit?